gordon518/reactLogin/readMe.md

 H Operate in chrome, make the web page to reach the breakpoint.
 Then debug in VsCode.<br>
 I If changing react code, it need to run "npm run pack" again to build react in debug mode.<br>

-3.2 debug react code with webpack-dev-server
+3.2 debug react code with webpack-dev-server<br>
 A Run "node app.js" in the command window to start node API server.<br>
 A Run "npm run start" in another command window to start webpack-dev-server.<br>
 C Open VSCode-v1.55.0<br>